bnb-chain/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

        /**
         * @dev  Query the contract address of group NFT
         * @return The contract address of group token
-        * Each group will be mapped as a NFT on BNBChain.
+        * Each group will be mapped as a NFT on BSC.
         * Group ID and NFT token ID are the same.
         */
        function ERC721Token() external view returns (address);
       /**
         * @dev  Query the contract address of member NFT
         * @return The contract address of member token
-        * The member inside a group  will be mapped as a ERC1155 token on BNBChain.
+        * The member inside a group  will be mapped as a ERC1155 token on BSC.
         * The ID of the ERC1155 token is same with the group ID.
         */
        function ERC1155Token() external view returns (address);

       /**
-        * @dev create a group and send cross-chain request from BNBChain to GNFD *
+        * @dev create a group and send cross-chain request from BSC to GNFD *
         * @param creator The group's owner
         * @param name The group's name